jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 ```
 **Option 2:**
 Plugin:
-plugin author provides the device type("GPU") for Device Registration, and also uses it for kernel registration.
+plugin author provides the device type("GPU") for Device Registration, and also uses it for kernel registration in plugin side.
 ```
 void SE_InitializePlugin(SE_PlatformRegistrationParams* params, TF_Status* status) {
   ...